Samuel Ogden: Adventuring in South America

-In 1805, Samuel Ogden was working with Colonel William Stephens Smith, a prominent federal official in New York, to obtain soldiers, money, and war material for General Francisco de Miranda, a Venezuelan war hero who was waging revolution to liberate South America from oppressive Spanish rule.
+In 1805, Samuel Ogden was working with Colonel William Stephens Smith, a prominent federal official in New York, to obtain soldiers, money, and war material for General Francisco de Miranda, a Venezuelan who was attempting to liberate South America from Spanish rule.

 On February 2, 1806, Miranda sailed from New York City for Venezuela on the Leander armored by Ogden, and carrying 180 men and weapons.
 Among the adventurers was Colonel Smith's 19-year-old son, William Steuben Smith.
 The expedition failed and two ships were captured by the Spanish.
 Miranda escaped, but the young Smith and the other mercenaries did not.
 Put on trial in Puerto Cabello for piracy, ten of the mercenaries (mostly Americans) were sentenced to death by hanging.
 Their bodies were beheaded and quartered, with pieces sent to nearby towns as a warning.
 William Steuben Smith had survived; he later escaped his captors and made his way home.

 When the expedition was publicized by the Spanish ambassador in Washington, Smith and Ogden were arrested in New York for violating the federal Neutrality Act of 1794.
 That law made it illegal to "set on foot directly or indirectly within the United States any military expedition or enterprise to be carried on against the territory of a foreign state with whom the United States is at peace."

 On March 1, 1806, Judge Matthias Talmadge of the U.S. District Court in New York questioned Smith and Ogden.
 They signed incriminating statements outlining their roles in the affair.
 Smith and Ogden were formally indicted on April 7.
 If convicted, they each faced up to three years in prison.
 In the meantime, President Thomas Jefferson dismissed Smith from his post.
 Colonel Smith claimed in court that his orders came from President Thomas Jefferson and U.S. Secretary of State James Madison, both of whom refused to appear in court.
 Judge William Paterson of the US Supreme Court ruled that the President "cannot authorize a person to do what the law forbids."
 Both Smith and Ogden stood trial and were each acquitted.

 On November 24, 1807, Col. Ogden moved to quash the indictment of Aaron Burr for the murder of General Alexander Hamilton after the Burr–Hamilton duel.